opentext/storyteller/docs/stl/emp2stl.md

 #### Empty Fragment

-At the very beginning we start with an empty text fragment.
+At the very beginning we start with an absolutely empty _text fragment_.
 Even though it contains no visible content, the initial JSON boilerplate is relatively verbose - see [empty.json](https://rawgit.com/opentext/storyteller/master/docplatform/distribution/py/pfdesigns/docbuilder/empower/input/empty.json).